 Perindopril is usually taken for life.
 Never stop taking this medication without the instruction of a doctor.

-The maximum dose of Perindopril of 8 mg per day.
-The recommended starting dose for treatment of high blood pressure or stable coronary artery disease in adults is 4 mg per day.
-For treating heart failure, or patients over the age of 65, the recommended starting dose is 2 mg per day.
-For patients with kidney problems, a doctor will need to alter the dose according the kidney function.
+The maximum dose of perindopril is 8mg per day.
+The recommended starting dose for treatment of high blood pressure or stable coronary artery disease in adults is 4mg per day.
+For treating heart failure, or patients over the age of 65, the recommended starting dose is 2mg per day.
+For patients with kidney problems, a doctor will need to alter the dose according to kidney function.

-Like all medications, Perindopril can cause side effects in some patients.
-If you experience any of the following serious side effects, stop taking your tablets and contact your doctor immediately:
+Like all medications, perindopril can cause side effects in some people.
+Stop taking perindopril and see a doctor if you experience any of the following serious side effects:

-Less common side effects (affecting u to 1 in 100 people) include:
+Uncommon side effects can affect up to 1 in 100 people and include:

-The following rare side effects may affect up to 1 in 1000 people:
+The following rare side effects can affect up to 1 in 1,000 people:

-Before taking Perindopril, talk to your doctor if:
+Before taking perindopril, tell your doctor if you:

 You should avoid using salt substitutes such as Lo-Salt, which are high in potassium.
-When used in combination with Perindopril, they can cause the potassium levels in your blood to become too high.
-Drinking alcohol with Perindopril can increase its blood pressure-lowering effect, causing you to feel dizzy.
-It is best to alcohol during the first few days of treatment, and to stop drinking altogether if dizziness persists.
+When used in combination with perindopril, they can cause the potassium levels in your blood to become too high.
+Drinking alcohol with perindopril can increase its blood pressure-lowering effect, causing you to feel dizzy.
+It is best to avoid alcohol during the first few days of treatment and to stop drinking altogether if dizziness persists.

-There is not evidence to suggest that Perindopril affects fertility in men or women.
+There is no evidence to suggest that perindopril affects fertility in men or women.
 Tell your doctor if you are female and planning on becoming pregnant, as they may suggest an alternative high blood pressure treatment.

-Before taking Perindopril, speak to your doctor if you think you might be pregnant or are trying to become pregnant.
-This medication is not recommended for use during pregnancy, and must NOT be taken after the third month of pregnancy.
+Before taking perindopril, speak to your doctor if you think you might be pregnant or are trying to become pregnant.
+This medication is not recommended for use during pregnancy.
 Perindopril is not suitable for use in women who are breastfeeding.

-Most people do not experience side effects of Perindopril, and when they do, they are generally mild.
-Perindopril can cause you to feel dizzy at first, and for this reason your doctor will start by prescribing you a low dose.
-If you experience dizziness, stop what you are doing and find somewhere to lie down until the sensation had passed.
+Most people do not experience side effects on perindopril, and when they do, they are generally mild.
+Perindopril can cause you to feel dizzy at first, and for this reason, your doctor will start by prescribing you a low dose.
+If you experience dizziness, stop what you are doing and find somewhere to lie down until the sensation has passed.
 Do not try to drive, ride a bike, or operate heavy machinery.
 Mild headaches can be managed by drinking plenty of fluids and taking painkillers where necessary.
-However, if headaches or dizziness continue for longer than a week, spek to your doctor for advice.
+However, if headaches or dizziness continue for longer than a week, speak to your doctor for advice.

-Making a few changes to your lifestyle will help to reduce blood pressure and contribute to your overall wellbeing.
-The main cause of high blood pressure is having too much salt in the diet, so try and limit your intake to the recommended maximum of 6g per day.
-Cut back on fatty foods and include plenty plenty of fruit and vegetable, wholegrains and lean proteins in your diet.
+Making a few changes to your lifestyle will help to reduce blood pressure and contribute to your overall well being.
+The main cause of high blood pressure is having too much salt in the diet, so try and limit your intake to the recommended maximum of 6 grams per day.
+Cut back on fatty foods and include plenty of fruit and vegetables, whole grains and lean proteins in your diet.
 If you haven’t already done so, quit smoking, and reduce the amount of alcohol you drink to the recommended limit of 14 units per week.
 Exercising regularly will help to keep your heart and blood vessels in good condition and will also help to relieve stress.
 Stress can also cause blood pressure to rise, so it is best to try and avoid it where possible.
-Spend time with family and friends, go for daily walks and try and find time to relax.
+Spend time with family and friends, go for daily walks and try to find time to relax.

-Treatment with Perindopril is usually long-term, often for the rest of your life.
+Treatment with perindopril is usually long-term, and is usually taken for the rest of your life.

 You should tell your doctor if you are scheduled to undergo surgery whilst taking Perindopril, as it can reduce your blood pressure when used in combination with a general anaesthetic.
 Your doctor may tell you to stop taking Perindopril 24 hours before surgery.